 They want to impeach the president, but they don't want to say it.

-They want their crumb, they want their crumbs back.
+They want their crumbs back.

-They want to eliminate ice, they want to open borders.
+They want open borders.

-They want to keep Obamacare, and they want these investigations into all of this deep state corruption to literally give Hillary Clinton a pass and rig an investigation and then turn on Donald Trump and lie to Pfizer courts.
+They want to keep Obamacare, and they want these investigations into all of this deep state corruption to literally give Hillary Clinton a pass and rig an investigation and then turn on Donald Trump and lie to FISA courts.

 I think they want that to all go away.

-Yeah, I think it's even worse than that.
+You know, I think it's even worse than that.

-Uh you know, a tax code that will crush every business in the country and redistribute everybody's income.
+I think they seem to want single-payer health care, a tax code that will crush every business in the country and redistribute everybody's income.

 Let me ask you this.